FREQUENTLY ASKED QUESTIONS

 Can I sign up as a team?

-No. WESA is a draft league which means every season, we draft all new and returning members onto new teams.
+Unfortunately not.
+WESA is a 'draft league' which means every season, we draft all new and returning members onto new teams.
 This way, every year, returning members get to play with new people and have a new coach, thus enriching your experience from year to year.

 Can anyone join?